zduny/zzrpc-tutorial/README.md

     let consumer = Consumer::consume(transport, Configuration::default());

-    // now we can make out first request. consumer.hello_world().await.expect("failed to call method");
+    // now we can make our first request. consumer.hello_world().await.expect("failed to call method");

     // another request, this time with return value.